Carlo Amoretti: Limasawa, an invented word

 The word Limasawa is not found in any of the over 100 languages of the Philippines.
 It is not found in any of the eyewitness reports that mention the episode of March 28-April 4, 1521 as written by Antonio Pigafetta, Gines de Mafra, Martín de Ayamonte, Francisco Albo, and The Genoese Pilot.

 In fact, it was invented in 1667 by a Jesuit historian who had not read any of those accounts.
 Fr.
 Francisco Combés, S.J., had read three works that refer to the Mazaua episode: by Giovanni Battista Ramusio, who said the port was "Buthuan", and this Combés adopted; by Antonio de Herrera, who said it was "Mazaua", which Combés rejected; and by Fr.
 Francisco Colín, S.J., who said the island was Butuan.
 Colín pointed to another island he called Dimasaua to signify it is not (di is Bisaya for not) the isle where an Easter mass was celebrated.
 The island is Pigafetta's Gatighan.
 In the case of Combés, who wrote five years after Colín, he did not adopt Dimasaua because his story does not mention any mass at all.

 Amoretti, ignorant of Colín, Combés, de Mafra, Albo, etc.

-Amoretti had not read Colín and Combés and was unaware that their Dimasawa and Limasawa were born of ignorance of the true Mazaua episode.
+Amoretti's work did not take into account the interpretations of Colín and Combés, who had their own perspectives on the Mazaua episode, which later historians revised.
 That the island whose names they invented pointed to Pigafetta's Gatighan.

 Amoretti also had not read the French manuscripts of Pigafetta which described Mazaua, Magellan's lost harbor, as having plenty of gold mines, and the other firsthand accounts by de Mafra, Albo, the Genoese Pilot, and Ayamonte.
 These uniformly referred to an island with an excellent port.
 Limasawa has no anchorage.

 His claim asserting identity between Limasawa and Mazaua was false from the very basic level of anchorage.